shailendra333/GeminiFileWiz/README.md

 ## Contact

-For any inquiries or further information, please contact [Rushikesh Thorat] via email at [pavannetha219@gmail.com].
+For any inquiries or further information, please contact [Pavan Dadvaiah] via email at [pavannetha219@gmail.com].

 ---